What is a schema?

 You can support the transportation urge by having plenty of useful transport tools around: pushchairs, walkers, baskets and bags are all great.
 Transporters can be very helpful people, so if you are unpacking the shopping and need someone to put all the apples in the fruit bowl or take the toilet rolls upstairs, here’s your labour.
 Gardening and water play are also great opportunities to explore transporting – wheelbarrows and buckets will always be played with.
 To add an element of fine motor development to the transporting urge, focus on moving smaller items which require picking up with fingers such as conkers, acorns or pebbles.

 Closely related to the enveloping schema, but with its own distinct character, the enclosing schema is about creating boundaries.

 Does your daughter like to create enclosures for her toys?
 A farm fence made from blocks or string?
 Perhaps your son enjoys drawing circles, looping the line around smaller marks already on the page.
-At first glance, the enclosing schema seems very similar to enveloping (no. 83 in the 100).
+At first glance, the enclosing schema seems very similar to enveloping.
 Both involve closing around something, but that’s where the similarity ends.
 Whereas enveloping wraps an object, often removing it from sight, enclosing simply contains it.
 It’s the difference between a doll bundled up in blankets and a horse in a paddock.

 Enclosers likes to draw faces, placing the eyes and mouth inside, hair and ears outside.
 An enveloper’s drawings, on the other hand, focus on making things disappear.
 They might draw a pretty scene only to obliterate it completely with paint, covering the entire page with a single colour.
 Nothing of the original remains.